DOCS / GETTING STARTED

 ipmitoolif available (IPMI hardware monitoring). - Runs

-glassmkr-crucible initto validate the key against the Dashboard, write/etc/glassmkr/collector.yaml(mode 0600), and install the systemd unit. - Starts the
+glassmkr-crucible initto validate the key against the Dashboard, write/etc/glassmkr/crucible.yaml(mode 0600; migrates a pre-0.13.5/etc/glassmkr/collector.yamlin place when present), and install the systemd unit. - Starts the

 glassmkr-crucibleservice (runs as the non-rootglassmkruser).